lmammino/anobiiwidget/README.txt

 = I'd like to contribute to the development, what I can do? = You can access the code on [github](https://github.com/lmammino/anobiiwidget), [fork the repository](https://github.com/lmammino/anobiiwidget#fork_box) and of course you can submit a pull request.

+= Who uses this plugin?! =
+I'd like to make a public list of people/sites who uses this plugin, so [send me](mailto:lmammino@oryzone.com) the link of your site if you use it and I'll create a list somewhere!